panther-labs/panther-content-template/README.md

 ```

 ### Importing & updating content
-You can import & update filters, detections and other `panther_config`-based content via PIP modules.
+You can import & update filters, detections and other `panther_sdk`-based content via PIP modules.
 As with any other PIP module, this can be done by editing the `requirements.txt` file.
 Panther-authored content follows [semantic versioning](semver.org).
 Please refer to the (Py-Pkgs guidance)[https://py-pkgs.org/07-releasing-versioning.html] on how to use this file and to decide how to version.

 ## Using Automation